MartinAvalosDev/vendor-manager/README.md

-# Challlenge: Building a Node.js/Express.js App with REST API
+## Building a Node.js/Express.js App with REST API

 In this tutorial, we'll guide you through building a Node.js/Express.js app that serves a REST API.
 The app will handle accounts, agreements, and submissions.
 We will use SQLite as the database and Sequelize as the ORM to interact with it.
 Additionally, we'll include instructions for setting up the frontend using Next.js and demonstrate calls to the backend endpoints.